OliverMount/SingularityCoreNeuron/README.md

    ```

 2. **Edit the def file**
-    The def file needs to be edited for
+    The def file needs to be edited for paths where the predownloaded

 2. **Set the Installation Path** Navigate to the `install` directory and edit the `full.sh` script.
 Update the `appDIR` variable to reflect the path where you cloned the repository.
 By default, this is set to your home directory (`$HOME`).